edirpedro/acf-flexible-content-modal/readme.txt

 == Changelog ==

 = 1.2.1 =
+* Fixed selector that finds nested fc fields.
 * Fixed action to refresh layout_title hook.
+* Pressing ESC makes the modal to close.
-* CSS improves
+* Some CSS changes.

 = 1.2 =
-* Rebuild to support ACF 5.7 and organize the code
+* Rebuild to support ACF 5.7 and organize the code.
-* Adding a new layout now pops up the modal from that layout (1.2+ only)
+* Adding a new layout now pops up the modal from that layout (ACF 5.7+).

 = 1.1.5 =
 * Added a feature to indicate which FC layout field have error messages.